Patricia Highsmith’s story of sexual obsession may be one of the most important, but still largely unrecognized, novels of the twentieth century.

 “The lunch hour in the co-workers’ cafeteria at Frankenberg’s had reached its peak.”
 Keep reading The Price of Salt.

-Cate Blanchett and Mia Wasikowska have signed on to star in an adaptation of The Price of Salt to be directed by John Crowley.
-(Variety, May 2012)
+Cate Blanchett and Rooney Mara have signed on to star in an adaptation of The Price of Salt called “Carol” and to be directed by Todd Haynes.
+(Deadline, August 2013)

 Pulp Valentine: Patricia Highsmith’s erotic lesbian thriller